HauserGroup/OuroATC/README.md

 # OuroATC
-Transform UK Biobank data to Use ATC format
+Transform UK Biobank data to use ATC format